Skip to Main Content

 If your child is 3 to 5 years of age, contact San Juan BOCES Child Find at (970) 247-3261, Ext 146.

-Eligible children receive an Individualized Education Plan (IEP) and most children receive their services within a preschool setting with their same age peers.
+Eligible children receive an Individualized Education Plan (IEP) and most children receive their services in a preschool setting with their same age peers.

 If your child is 5 to 21 years of age, contact your neighborhood school.